 Can countries come together to address the challenges of climate change?
 And if so, which negotiation techniques are more likely to be successful, and why?
 Does one solution fit all, or would it be better to rely on different formats for pairs of states?
 This course employs a diverse set of learning techniques to address these timely questions in international politics.
 First, we will build on cutting-edge academic research to investigate the mechanisms through which climate change puts each country’s economy and political stability under duress.
 Then, we will utilize role-playing analysis techniques to have each student embrace the perspective of one key international actor (such as the U.S., the United Nations, China, Ghana, Kenya, the World Bank, etc.) and devise a strategy for that actor to decrease the challenges that climate change poses to its economic and political stability.
 Finally, we will use simulation techniques to reproduce international negotiations to reduce CO2 emissions.
 Each student, while representing a key international actor and advancing the national interest of that country, will try to mitigate the impact of climate change on the recurrence of violence and war.
 The aim of the course is to wrestle with the fundamental contradiction between the global scale that international efforts to tackle climate change require and the region-specific challenges that climate change impose on each country’s economy and political stability.

-This course will explore the meaning of justice and its realization in everyday life.
+(Offered as POSC 135 and EDST 135) This course will explore the meaning of justice and its realization in everyday life.
 We will consider individuals’ perceptions of justice and the significance of the concept in the relationship between citizens and government.
 We will examine how social movements attempt to seek justice and how this quest for justice defines their strategies and goals.
 And finally we consider how efforts to seek justice are realized, delayed, or blocked in institutional settings, such as in workplace organizations, prisons, state bureaucracies, and the courts.
-This course will be conducted inside a correctional facility and enroll an equal number of Amherst students and residents of the facility.
-Permission to enroll will be granted on the basis of a questionnaire and interview with the instructor.
-Preference will be given to political science majors.
-If space is available, first-year students will be admitted during the add/drop period.
+The course will be taught in an “Inside-Out Prison Exchange Program” format, enrolling equal number of students from Amherst College and a Prison.
+This course will be taught at a local jail.

 Admission with consent of the instructor.
-Limited to 15 Amherst students.
-Fall semester.
-Professor Bumiller.2019-20: Offered in Fall 2019
+Limited to 12 students.
+Spring semester.
+Professor Bumiller.2021-22: Offered in Spring 2022

-This course will explore the role of work in the context of American politics and society.
-We will study how work has been understood in political and social theory by considering the scholarship of John Locke, Karl Marx, Max Weber, Judith Shklar, Pierre Bourdieu, Zygmunt Bauman, Luc Boltanski, and others.
+(Offered as POSC 145 and EDST 145) This course will explore the role of work in the context of American politics and society.
+We will study how work has been understood in political and social theory.
 We will also consider ethnographic studies that explore how workers experience their lives inside organizations and how workplaces transform in response to changing legal regulations.
 These theoretical and empirical explorations will provide a foundation for reflections about how work structures opportunities in democratic societies and how re-imagining work might unleash human potential.
 The course will ground these questions about the role of work in the context of American politics and society.
 At the broadest level we will ask: Do citizens in a liberal society have a right to engage in meaningful work and earn a living wage?
 What is the changing nature of work in a neoliberal society?
 What are the goals of the state in regards to the production of a future workforce?
 What are the impacts of employment discrimination, occupational segregation, and wage disparity based on race or gender?